-I have some colleagues at Environmental Defense Fund who partnered with Blacks in Green to create a whole new initiative called Community Voices in Energy, and I invite you to check it out.
+I have some colleagues at Environmental Defense Fund who partnered with Blacks in Green3 to create a whole new initiative called Community Voices in Energy,4 and I invite you to check it out.
 One of the areas that the article does not spend as much time on that is really, really important is what happens in our public utility commissions-a place where communities have not been part of the dialogue.
 Community Voices in Energy is all about knocking down those barriers and trying to bring community voices into the conversation.
-This is where in environmental law and investments the rubber meets the road: Will the capital have benefits for people's lives or will it not have benefits for people's lives?
+This is where in environmental law and investments the rubber meets the road: Will the capital have benefits for people's lives?